About C3 Excellence, Inc.

 - Collaborative Fun – We work with the assumption that collaborative results joyfully achieved are highly valued and sustainable.
 Example measures: number of stories or examples delivered at events that evoke laughs

 - Agility – there is always more than one way to accomplish an objective and we are flexible and responsive in pursuing alternatives.
 Example measures: number of times we alter content, timing or style of delivery at customer request

 Customer Satisfaction Policy

 - Confirm that we have understood those expectations.

 - Develop, package, deliver and support our products to meet those expectations.

 - Measure the degree to which our customers’ product and outcome expectations are achieved.

 - Never blame the user when he or she cannot make a product or process work; provide understanding, then help.
 Assume they have done their best.

 - Aggressively seek to close any gap between what our customers expect and what they experience.

-We are honored to have Tony Belilovskiy join us as our new Director of the International Institute for Customer-Centered Leadership (IICCL).
+Tony Belilovskiy joined us in 2017 as our Director of the International Institute for Customer-Centered Leadership (IICCL).
 The mission of the IICCL is to build upon and expand access to the customer-centered culture (C3) principles and system developed by Robin Lawton.
 The IICCL works with partnering organizations to offer public programs virtually anywhere in the world.